welsh11/welsh11.github.io/_posts/2022-12-28-failed-goals.md

 You will note that none of those ever got checked off or even moved to 'In Progress'!

-A bit fat FAIL on this then?
+A big fat FAIL on this then?

 Looking back on the year, it was pretty eventful and incredibly busy.
-Most of these Goals are many hours of hard work and to be honest it was I had the dual menace of 'not enough hours in the day' and 'can't be arsed' to contend with.
+Most of these goals would take many hours of hard work and to be honest I had the dual menace of 'not enough hours in the day' and 'can't be arsed' to contend with.
 None of this was ever going to happen.....and I probably knew it at the time.

 So let's look forwards and not backwards.